tfabris/TomServo/README.md

 Painting:
 ---------

-Prime and paint the parts while they are still on the supports so that they are easier to handle.
+Prime and paint the parts while they are still on the supports, so that they are easier to handle.

 Paint colors that I used (you can substitute all but the first two):